chespin527/Data-Center-SLA-Analytics/README.md

 - Liquid cooling ranges from 100% (Area B) to 89.3% (Area C).

 ## Root Cause Analysis Perspective
-Key insights were further analyzed using a root cause analysis (RCA) approach to identify potential drivers of instability.
+Key insights were further examined through a root cause analysis (RCA) lens to identify potential drivers of instability.

-For example, lower power stability compared to thermal systems suggests possible causes such as:
+In particular, lower power stability compared to thermal system stability suggests that performance variation may be influenced by factors such as:
-- Load variability across time
+- Load variability over time
-- Inefficient power distribution
+- Power utilization imbalance across operating conditions
-- Data quality inconsistencies in telemetry
+- Data quality inconsistencies in telemetry records

-These findings highlight opportunities for improving data validation processes and optimizing energy performance strategies.
+These findings indicate that instability may not be driven by a single factor, but rather by a combination of operational variability and measurement quality issues.
+This creates opportunities to strengthen data validation processes and improve energy performance monitoring strategies.

 ## Tools & Technologies
 - **Power BI** → Data visualization and dashboard development